New 'Worm' Fligs to target Yellowfin Whiting NOW available to order

 Don't chase bonefish?
 Well, pretty much any predatory fish that eats small prawns or shrimps are a possibility for these shrimp fligs.
 To that extent, we currently are offering these shrimp fligs in 4 different hook sizes.
 From bonefish to yellowfin whiting, there's a shrimp flig for all occasions.

-tropical flats predators such as bonefish, silver biddy, barred trevally, golden trevally.
+tropical flats predators such as bonefish, bluefin trevally, barred trevally, golden trevally, permit and blue bastards.

-Australian estuary species such as flathead, flounder and yellowfin whiting.
+Australian estuary species such as flathead, flounder, yellowfin whiting and black bream.